DavidOlutmi/OverTheWire-Bandit/README.md

 <br>
 Level 12 → 13
 🎯 Objective:
--  The password is stored in a hexdump file that has been repeatedly compressed in various formats.
+-  The password is stored in a hexdump file that has been repeatedly compressed.

 🧠 Approach:
-- Created a temporary working directory using `mkdir /tmp/mydir` because we don't have write permissions in the home directory.
+- Create a temporary working directory: `mkdir /tmp/mydir && cd /tmp/mydir`
-- Copied the file into it: `cp ~/data.txt .`
+- Copy the file: `cp ~/data.txt .`
 - Reversed the hexdump using `xxd -r`.
-- Used `file` to detect the current compression type.
+- Repeatedly checked the file type using `file`, then:
-- Renamed the file with the correct extension (e.g., `.gz`, `.bz2`, `.tar`) and decompressed it using the appropriate tools.
+  - Renamed the file based on its detected format (e.g. `.gz`, `.bz2`, `.tar`)
+  - Decompressed with the appropriate tool (`gzip`, `bzip2`, `tar`)
-- Repeated the process until reaching an ASCII file containing a base64-encoded password.
+- Continued this loop until reaching an ASCII file containing a base64 string.
+- Decoded it using `base64 -d` to reveal the password.

 🔧 Commands Used:
-mkdir /tmp/mydir && cd /tmp/mydir
+-  mkdir
-cp ~/data.txt .
+-  cp
-xxd -r data.txt data
+-  xxd
-file data
+-  file
+-  mv
-mv data data.gz && gzip -d data.gz
+-  gzip -d
-...repeat with bzip2, tar, etc
+-  bzip2 -d
+-  tar xf

 ☁️ Output Explanation:
 Since the level's home directory is not writable, creating a working directory in /tmp is necessary.
 Use file to identify each format, rename accordingly, and decompress step-by-step to extract the final password.